Kamelot: 2007–2011: Ghost Opera, Poetry for the Poisoned and Khan's departure

-On March 25, 2010, they began the "Pandemonium over Europe" tour, which ended on April 26, 2010.
-Afterward, the band revealed the title of their ninth studio album as Poetry for the Poisoned.
+On March 25, 2010 they began the "Pandemonium over Europe" tour, which ended on April 26, 2010.
+Afterward, the band revealed that the title of their ninth studio album was Poetry for the Poisoned.
 It was released by earMUSIC (the international label of the entertainment group Edel) in Europe on September 10, 2010, and by the band's own label KMG Recordings (via Knife Fight Media and Dismanic Distribution) in North America on September 14, 2010.
 A music video for "The Great Pandemonium" was directed by Owe Lingvall and was released on September 1, 2010.
 Poetry for the Poisoned entered the US Billboard 200 charts at number 74, selling 6,100 copies in its first week.
-During the summer of 2010 they played a festival summer tour which included festivals like Wacken Open Air, Rock am Ring, Tuska Open Air Festival.
+During the summer of 2010 they played a festival summer tour which included festivals like Wacken Open Air, Rock am Ring, Tuska Open Air Festival, ARTmaИ!a.
 The last festival of the tour was Sziget Festival on August 14.

-On September 6, 2010, the band announced that Khan had fallen seriously ill during rehearsals for the upcoming North American tour, just a few days before its scheduled start, and had returned to Norway.
+On September 6, 2010 the band announced that Khan had fallen seriously ill during rehearsals for the upcoming North American tour, just a few days before its scheduled start, and had returned to Norway.
 While it was initially reported that the band would continue the tour with the Norwegian vocalist Michael Eriksen of Circus Maximus in Khan's place, the band later announced that it would postpone the tour with Khan, though one show was performed with Eriksen at the ProgPower USA XI festival in Atlanta, Georgia, on September 10, 2010.
 However, on December 16, due to Khan's lingering illness, it was announced that Fabio Lione of Rhapsody of Fire would replace Khan for the remaining and rescheduled dates on the Pandemonium over Latin America, Europe and North America tours in 2011, and later the 70,000 Tons of Metal Cruise in 2012.
-Other guest singers appeared on selected shows, such as Simone Simons singing The Haunting and Don't You Cry, Tommy Karevik singing Center of the Universe, EdenEcho and The Human Stain, Shagrath as Mephisto on March of Mephisto and Memento Mori, Alissa White-Gluz also as Mephisto on March of Mephisto and Atle Pettersen on Karma.
+Other guest singers appeared on selected shows, such as Simone Simons singing "The Haunting" and "Don't You Cry", Tommy Karevik singing "Center of the Universe", "EdenEcho" and "The Human Stain", Shagrath as Mephisto on "March of Mephisto" and "Memento Mori", Alissa White-Gluz also as Mephisto on "March of Mephisto" and Atle Pettersen on "Karma".
 On April 15, 2011, the band released Poetry for the Poisoned & Live from Wacken – Limited Tour Edition, containing the audio from Khan's last recorded show with the band.